atlashruggin.com

 The Magical City Of Matera

-2022 was the year of Puglia (Apulia) for us, as we spent a couple months traveling all over the region.
+2022 was the year of Puglia (Apulia) for us, as we spent a couple of months traveling all over the region.
 We loved our first encounters with various medieval cities, such as Gallipoli, Lecce, Ostuni, Polignano a Mare, Monopoli, and Otranto.
 But as much as we loved exploring these historic cities, none of them made an impression on us like the ancient city of Matera.

 Deborah and I cannot recommend visiting this city enough.

-Located in the region of Basilicata, which is the region adjacent to Puglia (the arch of the boot), Matera is a city unlike any other city we’ve ever been in.
+Located in the region of Basilicata, which is the region adjacent to Puglia (the arch of the boot), Matera is a city unlike any other we’ve ever been in.

 Designated as a UNESCO Heritage Site in 1993, the city has experienced continuous occupation dating back to the 10th millennium BC.